heptarch/heptarch.github.io/drafts/demon.md

 As for Ashmedai, accounts differ.
 The <i>Midrash HaGadol</i> tells us that his spirit flees into the air on Solomon's return.
-But in Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and thrown in the sea."
+But in Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and thrown in the sea.
+A worthier fate, perhaps."
 He removes his spectacles and collapses melodramatically behind the chair.

 "Art thou Ashmedai?"